Functional Design and Architecture (Early Edition, 2020) (E-Book (First Edition) + Code Samples)

 About the Book

-Important: this is the First Edition of the book.
+Important: this is the Early Edition of the book self-published in 2020.

-* Consider buying Functional Design and Architecture (Second Edition) by Manning instead.
+* Consider buying Functional Design and Architecture, significantly reworked and published by Manning in 2024.

 * See also my new book Pragmatic Type-Level Design.